DanielPickens/Palindromic-equation-solution-practice/README.md

 # Palindromic-equation-solution-practice
-Practice algorithm and it's solution code.
+Practice algorithm and a workable solution in Java